Insurance giant seeks staff augmentation, gains new opportunities for growth

 A global insurance company — like so many other businesses — had come to rely on a service provider in India for finance operations support.
 It had no plan to change that arrangement.
 Then COVID struck.
 One week before 2020’s first-quarter closing, the Indian government prohibited workers from leaving their homes.
 This ruling lasted for 21 days as the nation struggled to limit its COVID infection rate.

 So began the story of this insurance giant’s transformation journey.
 The company needed immediate staff augmentation just to close out the quarter, and it reached out to Protiviti for help.
-Leaders at the company realized quickly the risk they’d incurred by relying on one offshore service provider.
+Leaders at the company realised quickly the risk they’d incurred by relying on one offshore service provider.
 In exploring alternatives, they also rejected a model in which more people performed more work: They wanted processes and systems that were resilient, could scale and would not increase headcount.
 Spurred by the insights triggered by the COVID-related disruption, executive support grew for an enterprisewide initiative to automate transaction processes and update systems.
 The company asked Protiviti to support this transformation initiative as well.

 The senior director of finance, the head of financial reporting and the chief financial officer worked with us to define and plan the initiative.
 It began at the end of 2020, with the initial scope to be completed in early 2022.
-Protiviti’s business performance improvement, intelligent process automation (IPA) and technology consulting team members joined with its client’s finance team to pursue the objective: automate and modernize technology in a way that would relieve employees from transactional processing tasks.
+Protiviti’s business performance improvement, intelligent process automation (IPA) and technology consulting team members joined with its client’s finance team to pursue the objective: automate and modernise technology in a way that would relieve employees from transactional processing tasks.
 In addition, the client wanted to develop its finance team’s skills and enable self-sufficiency, which would be achieved by Protiviti consultants working side by side with finance employees.

 “Automating routine work enables finance teams to have the time needed to provide analysis and improve business support while improving scalability and controls.”